wmontwe/wmontwe/README.md

 ### Hi 👋

-I'm a Berlin based software engineer with over a decode of professional experience.
+I'm a Berlin based software engineer with over a decade of professional experience.
 Specialized in building mobile applications, focusing on **Android** and **Kotlin Multiplatform**.
 I have a strong passion for working on **open source** projects.

 At [Thunderbird](https://thunderbird.net/), I work as an open source developer on [Thunderbird for Android](https://github.com/thunderbird/thunderbird-android).